 - What’s the worse part about this bread?
 You have to let it fully cool before you slice it.
 Bummer!

 - Can I freeze English Muffin Bread after I bake it?
-Yes, just let it cool fully first.
-Then, wrap each loaf in plastic wrap and heavy-duty foil.
-It will keep in your freezer for up to 6 months.
+Yes, just let it fully cool first.
+Then, wrap each loaf in plastic wrap with an added layer of heavy-duty foil.
+It will easily keep in your freezer for up to 6 months.

 - How should I toast English Muffin Bread?
-You are welcome to use a toaster, but I find that a cast iron skillet or griddle is the very best way….this also involves a good bit of butter and kosher salt….so, so yummy!
+You are welcome to use a toaster, but I find that a cast iron skillet or griddle works well also.

 - How can I use English Muffin Bread?
-We like it for peanut butter and jelly sandwiches, Birds in a Nest, mini pizzas, and even Eggs Benedict.
+We like it for peanut butter and jelly sandwiches, Birds in a Nest, as a base for mini pizzas, and even Eggs Benedict.

 Easy English Muffin Bread Recipe: The No-Knead Toasting Bread